 Kanaan is a spectacular destination for desert solitude; offering guests night skies declared as an official global “dark sky space”, excellent cuisine and landscapes that are truly out-of-this-world.

-Nestled in the pristine landscapes of Kanaan Desert Retreat is a campsite ready for intrepid travellers to gain a true desert experience.
+Nestled in the pristine landscapes of Kanaan Desert Retreat is a campsite ready for intrepid travelers to gain a true desert experience.
 Our convenient facilities include shower & toilet at each campsite.

 Ideal for wildlife enthusiasts, photographers, geologists, hikers, or for those looking to get away from it all and absorb the tranquil seclusion and peacefulness of nature, Kanaan Desert Retreat offers guests the opportunity to experience the following:

 There is no better way to experience the majestic landscapes of Kanaan than on horseback.
-This activity costs N$500 per person.
+This activity costs N$725 per person.

 Sunset, Scenic and Sunrise Drives